microsoft/FastTrack/scripts/Get-YammerFiles/README.md

-# Microsoft FastTrack Open Source - Yammer-FilesExport
+# Microsoft FastTrack Open Source - Export-YammerFiles

 This sample script calls the Yammer Files Export API to export files from your Yammer network that were uploaded by users during the date range specified in the command.